sinch/ios-proximity-tutorial/readme.md

 ```

-Go ahead and test this, you will find that it won’t work but there’s an easy fix to this!
-You need to set the delegate of the text fields to self(being the current view controller), this is an example of how to set the textField delegates from the login view controller.
+Go ahead and test this.
+You will find that it won’t work but there’s an easy fix.
+Set the delegate of the textFields to self (being the current view controller).
+This is an example of how to set the textField delegates from the login view controller.

 ```objective-c